Ireland’s Flag: Not the Tricolor?

 It’s doubtful whether Irish respect for protocol will ever reach levels set by other nations.
 But if you’ve ever seen an old IRA man’s coffin draped in a filthy, coffee-stained rag of a flag, you’ve marveled at spectacular absence of decorum.
 After wincing and swallowing a wry smile, that is.

 Disposing of Ireland’s flag

-The guidelines replaced the notably less specific instructions issued some years previous.
-The state document ending with the relevant government address appearing below the ominous Irishism “Further advice may be had from” [italics added, colon missing and sentence not closed in original].
+The guidelines replaced the specifically less specific instructions issued some years previous.
+That particular state document ending with the relevant government address appearing below the rather ominous Irishism “Further advice may be had from” [italics added; colon missing and sentence not closed in original].

 The latest guidelines also call for worn flags to be “destroyed or disposed of in a dignified way”.
-But don’t provide suggestions as to how a fallen example be removed from service.
-Should it be ceremoniously cremated?
+But don’t provide suggestions as to how fallen examples be removed from service.
+Should they be ceremoniously cremated?
 Isn’t that burning the flag?
 Put out with the trash?
 Surely that’s even more disrespectful?
 Popped in with letters for the North Pole come December, perhaps?
 Should Ireland’s national flag be force-fed to under-performing state officials?

 And why are you being told all this?
 With reason.
 Arguably a most important kind of reason.
 A reason that’s a layer shot.

-Because the efficacy of the layer shot known as the Irish flag shot is beyond misunderstanding.
+Because the efficacy of the layer shot known as the Irish flag shot is beyond confusion, muddle or misunderstanding.
 Happy shooting, and keep an eye on our Irish Drinks section for ever more liquid refreshments from Erin’s Isle.